 It was a unique set of circumstances that led Andy Beare to begin developing Manuscript Manager 25 years ago.
 Andy had just moved from his native Great Britain to Denmark.
 He was an engineer in Copenhagen, but could not speak Danish.

 “You see, my job options were limited at the time because I could not speak the language,” explains Andy, “I had an engineering background, but took a job as a secretary in an editorial office for a medical journal with an English-speaking readership, “The European Journal of Haematology.”
 It was this move that started his journey.

 In a yellow building on an old cobblestone street of central Copenhagen, he explains the conditions that drove the platform’s creation in 1999: “In the old days we did everything related to peer review with paper, green folders and courier services.
 The work was expensive and inefficient, and around that time, online applications began to come into use.

 “We noticed that a few companies were beginning to develop manuscript-handling software, but their products seemed to be too complex and not user friendly”.

 The Editorial Office Insider Designs the Platform

-Being the insider that he was, and having the technical background necessary, it was only natural that Andy would try his hand at creating an accessible platform that could lighten the load.
+Being the insider that he was, and having the computer programming background necessary, it was only natural that Andy would try his hand at creating an accessible platform that could lighten the load.

 His understanding of the submission, editorial and peer-review workflow, and the invaluable insight of the journal’s editor-in-Chief, Professor Niels Borregaard, ultimately led to the development of the prototype of the Manuscript Manager platform.